 The research question addressed in this study is, how does attitude and self-perception of mathematics effect academic achievement?
 This capstone investigates whether a student's attitude towards mathematics does or does not effect their academic performance.
 Motivation for this study is derived from a personal dislike of mathematics as a young student and overwhelming similarities among many students today.
 Mindset surveys by Carol Dweck (2001) and attitude questionnaires by Fennema-Sherman (1976) were used as measurement tools and then compared to achievement based on student report card data in mathematics.
 Data gathered does suggest a positive correlation between student attitude towards mathematics and achievement.
 However, the small sample size suggests continued research in order to make any broad generalizations.

 Kane, Elida L., "Attitude and self-perception effects on mathematics achievement" (2012).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 2463.